 Space-based Solar Power

 Space based solar power satellites (SPS) are large structures in space that convert solar energy, captured as solar irradiation, into a form of energy that is transmitted wirelessly (WPT) to any remote receiver station.
-This receiver can be either on Earth, but could also be to high altitude platforms (aircraft), other spacecraft or even on the surface of the moon or other planets.
-The original idea took form in the 1970's by the Czech-US engineer Dr. Peter Glaser and ever since a variety of studies have been undertaken.
-These studies have let to a large diversity of concepts which use different forms of power generation, conversion and transmission principles.
-See this table for an overview of the various studies.
+This receiver could either be on Earth, or on a high altitude platform (aircraft), other spacecraft or even on the surface of the moon or other planets.
+The original idea took form in the 1970’s by the Czech-US engineer Dr. Peter Glaser and ever since a variety of studies have been undertaken.
+These studies have led to a large diversity of concepts which use different forms of power generation, conversion and transmission principles.

 How is the power transmitted to Earth?